+- Call Clark County Public Health.
 We will help you determine whether any people or pets in your home may have been exposed and can arrange to test the bat for rabies, if needed.
 If you know for certain you have been bitten or scratched by a bat, seek medical attention immediately.

 - Assessment of Rabies Exposures and Guidance on Rabies PEP

 - Guide for Veterinary Offices - Handling Calls about Bat Encounters